joshmoody24/joshmoody.org/src/content/blog/potential-blog-posts.md

 ## What I've Learned from Antkeeping

-I've been raising a dozen ant colonies for the last few years and have learned a lot while doing so.
+I've been raising a dozen ant colonies for the past few years and have learned a lot while doing so.
 For example:

 - Queen ants are literally everywhere if you know where to look.
 - Fly larvae will eat your queen ants from the inside out.